 We promote a sense of community in our housing services to encourage residents to share and support each other, including taking part in group activities.

 Some of our Housing staff are peer workers – people with lived experience of mental ill-health.
 Our peer workers lead skills-based peer learning workshops with residents among other work.
-We are a leading employer of people with lived experience, recognising their unique ability to connect with and motivate clients and guide recovery.
+We are a leading employer of people with lived experience, recognising their unique ability to connect with and motivate clients and support personal goals.

 Mind is also working with the NDIA as a chosen provider to pilot a new home and living support approach for NDIS participants with a psychosocial disability.
 Find out more about the Home and Living Demonstration Project here.